Low-degree permutation rational functions over finite fields: Introduction

 \section{Introduction}

 Let $q$ be a power of a prime $p$.
 A \emph{permutation polynomial} is a polynomial $f(X)\in\F_q[X]$ for which the map $\alpha \mapsto f(\alpha)$ is a permutation of $\F_q$.
 Such polynomials have been studied both for their own sake and for use in various applications.
 Much less work has been done on \emph{permutation rational functions}, namely rational functions $f(X)\in\F_q(X)$ which permute $\bP^1(\F_q):=\F_q\cup\{\infty\}$.
 However, the topic of permutation rational functions seems worthy of study, both because permutation rational functions have the same applications as permutation polynomials, and because of the construction in \cite{ZR} which shows how to use permutation rational functions over $\F_q$ to produce permutation polynomials over $\F_{q^2}$.
 Surprisingly little is known about permutation rational functions: for instance, the recent paper \cite{FM} contains the first classification result in this subject, namely a classification of degree-$3$ permutation rational functions.
-Very recently \cite{Hou} classified degree-$4$ permutation rational functions.
-In this paper we give much simpler proofs of these results, and classify permutation rational functions in many other degrees when certain additional conditions hold.
+In this paper we give a much simpler proof of this result, and also classify permutation rational functions in many other degrees, sometimes under the assumption that certain additional conditions hold.
 In particular, we answer \cite[Problems~9.1 and 9.2]{FM}.

 Recall that the \emph{degree} of a nonconstant rational function $f(X)\in\F_q(X)$ is $\max(\deg a,\deg b)$ for any coprime $a,b\in\F_q[X]$ such that $f=a/b$.
 The statements of our results use the following terminology: